liu-bioinfo-lab/scHiCTools/README.md

 # scHiCTool
-a computational tool for analyzing single cell Hi-C data
+a computational toolbox for analyzing single cell Hi-C data

 I'll finish the docstrings and comments this weekend...